Common

 Return Value

-• Calculates the mean of an array of values for types that satisfy the BinaryFloatingPoint protocol (e.g Float, Double).
+Calculates the population variance for an array of values for types that satisfy the BinaryFloatingPoint protocol (e.g Float, Double).

 Declaration